 The annual International Summer School on Monitoring and Evaluation of Public Policies was first launched in Summer 2006.
 Each year it focuses on particular aspects, with special emphasis to poverty reduction programmes in developing and transition countries.

-To learn more about CID's past international summer School programmes, see Summer School.
+To learn more about CID's past international summer School programmes, see paste editions:

 CID also organises short training courses including intensive courses on Economic Instruments for Policy Development, Sector Analysis and Evaluation (Health Systems, Rural Development) Fiscal Decentralization, Public Administration and Human Resource Management, and Quantitative and Qualitative Analysis for Social Development.

-Some of CID's past resident training programmes are:
+Some of CID's other past resident training programmes are:

 Masterís is a graduate